 Soon after, we wonder what to do with all the love, care, attention, and conversation we once poured into their presence, their ears, their souls.
 Extending her humanity into this new relationship, Macdonald finds a connection and purpose: not to replace her father but to help replace her active need to love her father.

-Recent study of the millennia-old habit of pet-keeping tells us that there is a deep aspect of our humanity is ennobled by the love of an animal, and indeed many writers, thinkers and wanderers have been subject to such grace.
+A recent study of the millennia-old habit of pet-keeping tells us a deep aspect of our humanity is ennobled by the love of an animal, and indeed many writers, thinkers, and wanderers have been subject to such grace.

 Accompany Macdonald’s H is for Hawk with Grief Is a Thing With Feathers, a stunningly unique prose poem from English author Max Porter about a crow that moves in with a family following the death of their mother and wife.
 Porter’s work was inspired by the death of his own father and the crow poems of poet Ted Hughes—poems written by Hughes after his wife, Sylvia Plath, killed herself.

-American novelist Marilynne Robinson once wrote that there is a connection in isolation, I think of her words when I consider grief.
-It is so individual and yet every human feels it.
+American novelist Marilynne Robinson once wrote that there is a connection in isolation.
+I think of her words when I consider grief.
+It is so individual, yet every human feels it.
 It sets us apart and connects us.
-For more on grief and loss, I warmly recommend Joan Didion’s Blue Nights and Losing the Thing Unimaginable my own study of loss and enduring pain.
+For more on grief and loss, I warmly recommend Joan Didion’s Blue Nights and Losing the Thing Unimaginable, my own study of loss and enduring pain.